markolo25/BeachHack-HackerTrack-/README.md

-# BeachHack-HackerTrack-
+# HackerTracker, created at BeachHacks
 ###### Made by: Mark, Nosa, Jenny

-HackerTracker allows users to track their productivity across multiple platforms and view data in a
+HackerTracker allows users to track their productivity across multiple platforms and view data in a digestible
-digestible manner.
+manner.

 ### Desktop Client
 Our Java powered desktop client allows the user to personally track time spent on certain programs.